-In general, Constructor University reserves therefore the right to change or modify the regulations of the program handbook according to relevant policies and processes also after its publication at any time and in its sole discretion.
+In general, Constructor University therefore reserves the right to change or modify the regulations of the program handbook also after its publication at any time and in its sole discretion.

-4.2 Degree
+3.5 Degree

 Upon successful completion of the study program, students are awarded a Bachelor of Arts (BA) degree in Global Economics and Management.